wvella/Home-Assistant/README.md

 1. Open the `Home Assistant\configs\.storage\core.device_registry` file in a good file editor (like Sublime Text or Visual Studio code).
 2. Open the `Home Assistant\configs\.storage\core.entity_registry` file in a good file editor (like Sublime Text or Visual Studio code).

-Note: Files in the .storage directory.
+> **Note**: Files in the .storage directory.
 If you want to see hidden files in macOS press `Command + Shift + .` and the files will appear.
 Repeat this sequence to hide the hidden files.

-Note: ALWAYS create a backup of these files before you edit them.
+> **Note**: ALWAYS create a backup of these files before you edit them.
 One typo may invalidate the file.

 3. In the `core.device_registry` file, find the device you want to delete.
 An example is below;